 CBD affects a wide variety of neurological and reparative processes in humans and animals and has been known to have anti-psychotic effects.
 The second is much maligned, Δ(9)-tetrahydrocannabinol (THC) which is characterized by it’s pleasant and euphoric “high” and thus the principal psychoactive constituent in Cannabis.

-Common uses Cannabis Oil containing THC are the treatment of anorexia from dietary problems and AIDS, and treatment for nausea and vomiting common to chemotherapy patients.
+Common uses Cannabis Oil containing THC are the treatment of anorexia from dietary problems and AIDS, and treatment for nausea and vomiting common to chemotherapy patients as well as significant pain relief.

 Whether used as a standalone aromatherapy source or in combination with other fragrant oils, hemp essential oil benefits are noticeable to body and mind.
-It has been shown to cause the release of pleasure producing hormones that relaxes the mind-body connection thus relieving stress and anxiety.
+It has been shown to cause the release of pleasure producing hormones (like anandamide and serotonin) that relaxes the mind-body connection thus relieving stress and anxiety.

 Ask yourself, does your cologne, candles and soap help reduce stress and relax your body?
 Mine does.

-Applied topically to the skin, hemp essential oil also affects the ability to relax sore muscles and is therefore used in quality athletic ointments, massage oils, and bath oils.
+Applied topically to the skin, hemp essential oil (more specifically nano CBD oil) also affects the ability to relax sore muscles and is therefore used in quality athletic ointments, massage oils, bath oils, and traditionally for arthritis pain relief that is non-toxic and without side effects or damage to our filtering organs like the liver.

-I use hemp oil personally for my skin care and prevention of actinic keratosis growth (pre-cancer) as well as other skin irritations.
+I use hemp oil personally for my skin care and prevention and cure of actinic keratosis growth (pre-skin cancer) as well as other skin irritations.
 Works like a charm – Try it!
 Also commonly used for the treatment of eczema, acne, and as a general agent I use CBD Living Freeze.

-Although I don’t suffer from any problems sleeping, my other half does.
+Although I don’t suffer from any problems sleeping, my better half does.
 For any number of reasons she sometimes has a hard time getting to sleep.
-As a business owner, she often has a hard time keeping her mind from “pre-detonating” as she calls it while trying to get to sleep the motor keeps running.
+As a business owner, she often has a hard time keeping her mind from “pre-detonating” as she calls it while trying to get to sleep… the motor keeps running.
+How about you?

 Apparently, my love of cars and motorcycles has affected her more than I thought.
 But more to the point, her ritual of burning hemp essential oil candles before bed and combining CBD oil with her “night cream” have both contributed to much less difficulty getting to herself to sleep more regularly.
-I just ordered a new product that has been recommended for sleep… CBD Living Sleep Aid includes a combination of CBD and melatonin in syrup form.
+She also uses a nano CBD product that has been recommended for sleep called CBD Living Sleep Aid which includes a combination of CBD and melatonin in a syrup form.

 “Refined” hemp seed oil is clear and colorless and lacking flavor or nutrients, however, it has been used for hundreds of years in paints, inks, and lubricants.